El Camino de Santiago Image courtesy of jmgarzo

 - Half -day Way of St. James Hiking tour from San Sebastian – for this tour, you can engage yourself in a nature hiking walk of Mount Ulia so to escape a half-day away from the crowds of San Sebastian.
 You can visit local villages, experience the remarkable Basque landscape, and learn about the locale.
 You can also take a boat ride across Pasaia San Pedro’s bay.
 Tour starts at central location in San Sebastian where you shall meet your tour guide and tour group

 - Camino de Santiago: Camino Primitivo – this is a not so light tour but lighter compared to the self-guided tours.
-Duration is 15 days/ 14 nights covering 200 miles through mountains and meadows of Norther Spain.
+Duration is 15 days/ 14 nights covering 200 miles through mountains and meadows of Northern Spain.
 It is described as a heart-centered companionship tour where nourishment is nature-based.
 Tour starts from the Cathedral de San Salvador in Oviedo Spain and ends at the Cathedral de Santiago de Compostela.

 - Camino de Santiago Trek – begins in La Coruna and ends in London.
 Duration is 9 days and tour include accommodation in a hotel, an expert guide, meals, and transportation

-- Cycle the Camino de Santiago – is a bicycle tour which starts and ends in Oveido.
+- Cycle the Camino de Santiago – is a bicycle tour which starts and ends in Oviedo.
 Duration is 8 days and takes you through Oviedo in Spain and 11 other destinations also within Spain.
 Tour includes accommodation in a hotel as well as an expert guide, meals, and transportation

 - The Camino, Part 1 – is a hiking and trekking tour which begins in Biarritz and ends in Estella.
 Duration is 8 days across Biarritz in France and 5 other destinations in Europe.
 This tour covers accommodation, an expert guide, and meals.